Technical Analysis Strategy – Four Candle Hammer Strategy

 Technical Analysis Trading – Buy Rules

 Moving forward, we’re going to outline a step-by-step process so you can learn how to trade pullbacks in any market in a systematic way.
 We live by these rules on a daily basis, and we’re confident they will help you execute good trades right from the start.
+Here is another strategy called trading volume in forex.

 The basic concept behind the technical analysis strategy is first to spot a strong market trend followed by a pullback in price.
 The retracement should only last a short period of time.